Telemedicine, or providing medical services remotely through telecommunication technology, has changed the healthcare landscape.

 Here are some apps and platforms to consider:

-Patients can receive a secure session link and automatically join the therapist on the portal without the need of them downloading an app, or using credentials to log in.
+Patients can receive a secure session link and automatically join the therapist on the portal without the need to download an app or enter credentials.

 |Good For||Client Conferencing, Practice Management, Treatment Plans|